William Henry Flower: The evolution debate

-In 1860, intellectual circles in London were alive with talk of evolution.
-Long interested in the wider sphere of natural history rather than just human physiology, he decided to move his career in that direction.
+In 1860, intellectual circles in London were alive with talk of evolution, which, of course, was in conflict with the Bible.
+Seven prominent men, six of them Churchmen, published their views in "Essays and Reviews" in March 1860; one of the six was the Rev. Prof. Baden Powell (1796–1860), the husband of Flower's mother's elder sister.
+Flower, long interested in the wider sphere of natural history rather than just human physiology, decided to move his career in that direction.
 A probable influence was Thomas Henry Huxley, also a comparative anatomist and Fullerian Professor at the Royal Institution at the time, and his first contact with Huxley came through the naval surgeon, zoologist, and palaeontologist George Busk.

 With Huxley he became engaged in controversy with Richard Owen, who claimed that the human brain had unique structures not present in simians.
 Huxley had contradicted this at the British Association meeting at Oxford in 1860, which included a debate on evolution, and promised proof.
 He was among experts consulted by Huxley and gave demonstrations at Huxley's public lectures, using monkey brains rather than scarce ape brains.
 He published papers on the brains of four species of monkey, and at the 1862 meeting of the British Association in Cambridge, after Owen read a paper repeating his claims, stood up saying "I happen to have in my pocket a monkey's brain" and produced the object in question.

 In the evolution debate he was among those who, like his wife's brother-in-law. the Reverend Professor Baden Powell, saw no threat to religious belief in accepting the theory.
 In 1883 he expounded his view in an address to the Church Congress in Reading under the title: "The bearing of science on religion".